appfoundry/Reliant/README.md

 }
 ```

-Don't worry about calling the same *createSingleton* method more then once, the framework
+Don't worry about calling the same *createSingleton* method more than once, the framework
 will only really call each method once and reuse the same result on the succeeding calls,
 making the results true singletons.